 Infection prevention and control - We assess and manage the risk of infection.
 We detect and control the risk of it spreading and share any concerns with appropriate agencies promptly.
-Evidence Categories Alongside people's experience and feedback from staff and leaders.
-The following evidence categories will be looked at: Observation

-Preferences by enabling them to be involved in planning, including when changes happen.
-Evidence Categories Alongside people's experience and feedback from staff and leaders.
+Alongside people's experience and feedback from staff and leaders.
 The following evidence categories will be looked at: